rapidsai/rapids.ai/README.md

 ```
 #### Links
-Links should use the following format, with target being unnecessary if the link is withint rapids.ai:
+Links should use the following format, with target being unnecessary if the link is within rapids.ai:
 ```
 **[NAME <i FONT-AWEOME-ICON"></i>](LINK){: target="_blank"}**
 ```